changyeyu/LLM-RL-Visualized/src/README_EN.md

 ### <a name="header-4"></a>【LLM basics】LLM generation and decoding
 - **Decoding strategies** are the core factors that determine the fluency, diversity, and overall performance of the final output text. **Common** decoding algorithms include: Greedy Search, Beam Search and its variants, Multinomial Sampling, Top-K Sampling, Top-P Sampling, Contrastive Search, Speculative Decoding, Lookahead Decoding, DoLa Decoding, and others.
 - The output layer of an LLM is responsible for applying a **decoding algorithm** to the probability distribution to determine the final predicted next token(s).
 - Based on the probability distribution, the decoding strategy (e.g., random sampling or selecting the highest probability) is applied to choose the **next** token.
-For example, under Greedy Search, the token “我” (“I”) with the highest probability would be selected.
+For example, under Greedy Search, the token “I'm” with the highest probability would be selected.
 - Each token generation requires **passing through** all layers of the Transformer structure again.
 - This diagram shows one-token-at-a-time prediction.
 There are also multi-token prediction schemes; see Chapter 4 of *Large Model Algorithms: Reinforcement Learning, Fine-Tuning, and Alignment* for details.